Toffoli gate: Universality and Toffoli gate

 Any reversible gate that consumes its inputs and allows all input computations must have no more input bits than output bits, by the pigeonhole principle.
 For one input bit, there are two possible reversible gates.
 One of them is NOT.
 The other is the identity gate, which maps its input to the output unchanged.
-For two input bits, the only non-trivial gate is the controlled NOT gate, which XORs the first bit to the second bit and leaves the first bit unchanged.
+For two input bits, the only non-trivial gate (up to symmetry) is the controlled NOT gate (CNOT), which XORs the first bit to the second bit and leaves the first bit unchanged.

-Unfortunately, there are reversible functions that cannot be computed using just those gates.
-In other words, the set consisting of NOT and XOR gates is not universal.
-To compute an arbitrary function using reversible gates, another gate is needed.
-One possibility is the Toffoli gate, proposed in 1980 by Toffoli.

-This gate has 3-bit inputs and outputs.
-If the first two bits are set, it flips the third bit.
-The following is a table of the input and output bits: